Last Updated – Sept 2022

 In this article, we will cover,

-Summary Table of the Best Cement Stocks to buy now in India
+List of Best Cement Stocks to buy now in India

 How to identify a good Cement company?

 - Cement industry is a highly capital-intensive industry.
 A green field project for 1 MT requires capital expenditure to the tune of Rs.3 bn (2 MT is an ideal size for a company to have some kind of economies of scale).

 - This sector operates with a high level of fixed cost (maintenance cost is around US$ 5 per tonne annually) and therefore volume growth is critical.
 Access to raw materials (limestone and coal) and consumer markets are equally important in the long term.
 Therefore, any material change in raw material prices or contracts with suppliers can hamper production to a huge extent.

 - The Indian cement industry has to be viewed on a regional basis viz, North/South/West/East.
 Demand may be favourable/unfavourable in some areas.
 It is also highly fragmented with top six companies already accounting for 60% of industry capacity, the rest 40% is distributed among 40 small players.
 So conservative investors should pick top companies atleast since the current scenario is challenging.

 - Cost factor plays a huge role in cement companies as more the savings in cost more will be their margins.
 So, a company who can control its freight, power and other fixed costs can score against its peers as the competition level is also very high amongst players in this sector.

 - Since cement is a regional play on account of its high freight costs, the company should not have all its plants concentrated in one region.
 It should have a geographical spread so that adverse market conditions in one region can be mitigated by high growth in the other region.